HimakarC/Speed-TypingTest-Python/README.md

-# speedtypingtest-python
-Speed Typing Test in Python
+# Speed Typing Test in Python